 Once again the blueprint and Christ’s restored Church are in perfect harmony.

 While there is nothing wrong with “laying on of hands,” this certainly did not occur every time when the Holy Ghost was commissioned.
-Look at Acts 2, for instance, the very same passed used by Callister earlier to support the requirement for baptism.
+Look at Acts 2, for instance, the very same passage used by Callister earlier to support the requirement for baptism.
 Where does it even suggest that the apostles laid their hands on the new converts?
 Or in Acts 10 when the Gentiles became believers?
 There is nothing wrong with the laying of hands, but if this is performed by someone who is teaching false doctrine, then there is no power in association with this act.

 - “By their fruits ye shall know them.”
 (Matt 7:20)